OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 ______________

-The figure below shows an example of a `plugin view`_, which shows any Sockets existing in a particular :term:`Component`.
-A  :term:`Socket` is just a placeholder for an object within a `Component` that has a name and  provides a particular  interface.
+The figure below shows an example of a `plugin view`_, which shows any Sockets existing in a particular Component. :term:`Sockets` are just placeholders for an object within a Component that has a name and  provides a particular  interface.
 In other words, it is a location for a plugin within a Component.
 Because any object placed in a Socket must have the interface specified by the Socket, the enclosing Component will know how to interact with that object.